 As an example, some educators have started using it, especially with younger children, to create low-cost and expansive “field trips.”
 This can even span beyond the realm of possibility.
 For instance, if a classroom has a lesson about ancient Rome, it could be placed in this period with VR systems.

 That ability to step beyond traditional limits to better the educational experience is one of the biggest ways that VR has transformed classrooms.

 Augmented reality leans on projecting images generated digitally into reality.
 This is beginning to be used in a few different ways.
 One example is showing detail during lessons about the human body by digitally showing them.

 Some teachers are using software such as this to replace activities that aren’t constructive to everyone, such as traditional frog dissections.

 Laptops and Tablets

 Computer classes have been in the works for a long time in education.
-However, beneath the college level, electronic devices have been frowned up during standard lessons.
+However, at the college level, electronic devices have been frowned upon during standard lessons.
 Now, technology such as laptops and tablets have become a more central part of learning.
 This is helped along by programs that lend out materials like Chromebooks to students.

 AI and Personalized Learning

 If there’s one thing that has become clear throughout education history, it’s that one-size-fits-all teaching doesn’t work for everyone.
 As such, it’s important to take a more personalized approach to learning is important.
 When a teacher has a lot of students, this can get difficult.
 This is where AI and learning intersect.